serialdoom/decibel-framework/CONTRIBUTING.md

 ```
 ### Running the Tests

-After installing the requirements, run the test suite from the Decibel Core Framework
+After installing the requirements, run the test suite from the Decibel Core root
-root directory using the following command:
+directory using the following command:

 ```shell
 $ vendor/bin/phpunit